Cabo or Cancun, which is better?

 The Baja Peninsula is a long stretch of land that has Cabo sitting at the southern tip.
 There is a not a lot of development going all the way up the peninsula, and the resultant effect is that Cabo is largely isolated from the rest of Mexico.

-The benefit of this isolation is that the area is incredibly safe and experiences almost no crime from the narcos.
+This isolation means that the area is incredibly safe and experiences almost no crime from the narcos.
 The negative of this is that there isn’t as much Mexican culture in the area for you to enjoy.
-The locals you do encounter are great, but you can expect to run into tons of tourists and expats.
+When you do encounter locals they are great, but you can expect to run into tons of tourists and expats.

 Spring Break in Cabo/ Visitor Demographics

 In Cabo the average visitor seems to be a little bit older than in the other Mexican beach destinations.
 This is good if you are trying to avoid the crazy spring breaker party mentality, but if you are looking to party there is not as much of it going on in Spring Break Cabo.
 It would be a lie if you said that there weren’t endless parties still going on in Cabo, the Cabo Spring Break scene just isn’t as ubiquitous as it is in Cancun.
 Cabo tends to be a little bit more expensive than the other Mexican beach destinations, which likely keeps more of the spring breakers going elsewhere to save a few bucks.

 Different Attractions in Cabo than Cancun